wesleyem/th57/EPS.md

 ---
 ### Dynamic Rollover

+##### Indications

+1. Excessive roll rates about a pivot point when lift approximately equals weight.
+2. Lateral control becomes sluggish or ineffective.
+3. Cyclic contacts lateral stop.

+##### Corrective Action

 1. Collective ... **Lower to stop the roll**
 2. Cyclic ... **Neutral**

+> Warning: With one skid on the ground and thrust approximately equal to the weight, if the lateral control becomes sluggish or ineffectual, contacts the lateral stop, or if bank angle or roll rates become excessive (15&deg; or 10&deg; per second respectively), the aircraft may roll over on its side.

+> Warning: Failure to keep the aircraft in trim during takeoff or landing could result in dynamic rollover.

 ---
 ### Uncommanded Right Roll During Flight Below 1G

+##### Indications

+1. Uncommanded right roll.
+1. Reduced cyclic effectiveness.

+##### Corrective Action

 1. Cyclic ... **Immediately apply aft to establish positive G load on rotor, then center laterally**